-There are a range of techniques that can be applied to linking data, and part of the Network’s remit is exploring and improving techniques to link data accurately, safely and lawfully.
-Importantly, the security principles of the process are the same across the Network.
+There are a range of techniques that can be applied to linking data, and part of the Network’s remit was exploring and improving techniques to link data accurately, safely and lawfully.
+Importantly, the security principles of the process were the same across the Network.

-The data custodian splits its data into two parts:
+The data custodian split its data into two parts:

 - The information (such as names, full addresses, dates of birth, etc.) which can directly identify individuals (identifier data)